kristenjacobs/coursera-cloud-networking/week3/Readme.md

 - Unpredictable, rapidly changing traffic patterns.

-=> Design Result: Require a non-blocking fabric (where we have line card rates between all the servers, thus the netwrok fabric will not be the bottleneck.
+=> Design Result: Require a non-blocking fabric (where we have line card rates between all the servers, thus the network fabric will not be the bottleneck.

 VL2 choose a CLOS topology.
 They choose a routing algorithnm called **oblivious routing**, which means that the path a packet travels along